 From clinching three Supercar championships to winning three NASCAR Xfinity races this year, Shane van Gisbergen has come a long way.
 He also sent off ripples of excitement in the racing community when he landed a debut NASCAR victory in 2023.
 One would have thought that all this would have been enough to get the driver quickly accustomed to NASCAR, but what if we tell you that’s not the case?
 Some aspects of NASCAR still baffle him and that includes the disparity in cars.

 So SVG’s transition to a full-time Xfinity car was not smooth this year.
-Earlier this year, in an interview at Talladega Superspeedway, Shane van Gisbergen confessed his wobbly feeling.
-Journalist Matt Weaver posted SVG’s thoughts recently: “I like the Cup car because it feels like every other car in the world I’ve driven and then I got in the Xfinity car and had no idea what was happening.
+In October, in an unreleased interview at Talladega Superspeedway conducted by Matt Weaver, Shane van Gisbergen confessed his wobbly feelings about Xfinity cars.
+Weaver posted SVG’s thoughts on X: “I like the Cup car because it feels like every other car in the world I’ve driven and then I got in the Xfinity car and had no idea what was happening.
 It drives like a forklift, the way the rear end moves, how it drives but if you speak to drivers here, they like it better.”

 ADVERTISEMENT